The 25 Articles Of Religion - Methodist

 both original and actual; and there is none other satisfaction for

 since but that alone.
-Wherefore the sacrifice of masses, in
+Wherefore the sacrifice of masses, in the

-the which it is commonly said that the priest doth offer Christ for
+which it is commonly said that the priest doth offer Christ for the

-the quick and the dead, to have remission of pain or guilt, is a
+quick and the dead, to have remission of pain or guilt, is a

 blasphemous fable, and dangerous deceit.

 XXI.
-Of the
+Of the Marriage

-Marriage of Ministers.
+of Ministers.

 The ministers of Christ are not commanded by God's law either to vow

-the estate of single life, or to abstain from marriage; therefore it
+the estate of single life, or to abstain from marriage; therefore it is

-XXII.
 Of the Rites and Ceremonies of Churches

-It is not necessary that rites and ceremonies should in all places
+It is not necessary that rites and

 and men’s manners, so that nothing be ordained against God’s Word.